 I grew up in an environment where I was taught to study well in school, make a good career and have a great family.
-I believe most of my generations do grew up that way as well.
+I believe most of my generation grew up that way as well.

-Not to say that the environment that I grew up is incorrect or bad, but I believe it is lacking the lessons about the society and community.
+Not to say that the environment that I grew up in is incorrect or bad, but I believe it is lacking the lessons about society and community.

-Doing well in our education is mostly about ourselves, but lessons on the society is about the community as a whole.
+Doing well in our education is mostly about ourselves, but lessons on society are about the community as a whole.
 It is not only caring and developing ourselves, but the world that we live in.

 It is of utmost importance when we are dealing with the problems of environment and climate change.
 Aren’t we supposed to have the mentality whereby the earlier a child understands about it, the easier we can prevent actions that destructs the environment.

-Imagine, everything that a children would love to have, from toys to drinks to gadgets, things that they use might heavily affects the environment.
+Imagine, everything that a child would love to have, from toys to drinks to gadgets, things that they use might heavily affect the environment.
 Single-use plastics in foods and beverages, toys that were made using unsustainable products, simple actions that might pollute the environment.
-If the children understands the cause of the destruction of our earth, it would be easier for them to cultivate habits that prevents it.
+If the children understand the cause of the destruction of our earth, it would be easier for them to cultivate habits that prevent it.

 We just look at the many children of the world who are well-informed.
 They can be nurtured and taught to be great leaders of the future.

-Greta Thunberg, at age 15, begin protesting outside the Swedish parliament about the need for immediate action to combat climate change.
+Greta Thunberg, at age 15, began protesting outside the Swedish parliament about the need for immediate action to combat climate change.

 Xiuhtezcatl Roske-Martinez, spoke about the urgency of immediate action against climate change at the United Nations General Assembly at age 15.
 He said, “What’s at stake right now is the existence of my generation.”